 Other classes will take the form of ‘Guided Internship Laboratories’ in which we link small businesses in need of administrative support and infrastructure development with students, and guide the students through a process of learning as we create and improve real infrastructure for local small businesses.

-All of the different classes will be based out of the Arteria Taller where we are actively working towards housing at least 11 (preferably desktop) computers for use by students there.
-Students who participate in the classes will also be greatly aided by the use of thumb-drives in order to be able to store and transfer documents to take with them to class.
+All of the different classes will be based out of the Arteria Taller where we are actively working towards slots for fun only housing at least 11 (preferably desktop) computers for use by students there.
+Students who participate in the classes will also be greatly aided by the use of thumb-drives in order to be able to store and transfer documents to take free slots for fun only with them to class.

 The idea is not just to teach technology, but to create a direct pipeline into the local economies where students are engaged in solving real world business issues for actual local businesses.
 In this way, the students are getting more than just an education about how to use a spreadsheet program, they will be getting immersed in how businesses are structured in order to do work effectively and efficiently.

 The project, understanding that all classes require a bit of prep work, aims to pay it’s teachers $200pesos/hr, $500 pesos for a half day or $1000 pesos for a full day workshop.

 While we are actively looking for support for teacher salaries, we are also creating a business model in which some of the salaries would be offset in creative partnerships with local small businesses who would pay a nominal fee to participate in the program at different levels.